Frequently Asked Questions

 Example $60 x 7 = $420 – $42 = $378

 Classes with Frankie Hagan are based on availability.
 Weddings, parties, and special events that involve deejay equipment should be booked through Island Sound Deejay Services.
-Frankie will occasionally teach group class series in the greater community — these are normally at the Premier Dance Studio facility in Cary, NC or at Southern Star Ballroom in Raleigh.
+Frankie will occasionally teach group class series in the greater community — these are normally at the Danceformation Studio facility in Cary, NC or at Southern Star Ballroom in Raleigh.